 Potatoes are one of the most abundantly grown foods used in the Western world.
-They’re also part of the perennial nightshade family that can be mildly poisonous when eaten before they’re ripe, while the skin is still green.
+They’re also part of the perennial nightshade family that can be mildly poisonous under certain conditions.

-Bell peppers are one of the tastiest snacks in the nightshade family.
+Bell peppers are one of the most versatile snacks in the nightshade family.
 You can slice them up and dip them in hummus, add them to a stir fry, or try making this bell pepper farro salad.

 Hot peppers may be nightshades, but like the sun they can bring some heat.
 And if your tongue can endure the burn, these fiery devils contain good nutrients.

-Common hot peppers — like jalapenos, serrano peppers, and red or green chilies — are good sources of vitamin C, vitamin A, and potassium.
+Common hot peppers — like jalapenos, serrano peppers, and red or green chilies — are good sources of vitamin C and vitamin A.

 Capsaicin, what helps give spicy peppers their kick, has been shown to decrease inflammation, which can help people with joint disorders walk with less pain.